 Our Duty of Candour is recorded on Datix in line with supporting policies and procedures for managing moderate and high-risk incidents/complaints.
 Duty of Candour forms part of mandatory training for all clinical staff.
 PSIRF recognises that learning and improvement following a patient safety incident can only be achieved if supportive systems and processes are in place.
 It supports the development of an effective patient safety incident response system that prioritises compassionate engagement and involvement of those affected by patient safety incidents (including patients, families and staff).
-This involves working with those affected by patient safety incidents to understand and answer any questions they have in relation to the incident and signpost them to support as required.
+This involves working with those affected by patient safety incident and signpost them to support as required.